Itchycoo Park: Inspiration

 The song was first conceived of and largely written by Ronnie Lane, who had been reading a leaflet on the virtues of Oxford which mentioned its Bridge of Sighs and "dreaming spires", both referenced in the song's first stanza.

+Possible etymologies

-A number of sources claim the song's name is derived from the nickname of Little Ilford Park, on Church Road in the London suburb of Manor Park, where Small Faces' singer and songwriter Steve Marriott grew up.
+A suggested derivation for the song's name is the nickname of Little Ilford Park, on Church Road in the London suburb of Manor Park, where Small Faces' singer and songwriter Steve Marriott grew up.
 The "itchycoo" nickname is, in turn, attributed to the stinging nettles which grew there.
 Other sources cite nearby Wanstead Flats (Manor Park end) as the inspiration for the song.